-To help reduce the impact the FBT may have on your salary or on your assessable income, the ATO said you can reduce the total fringe benefits amount by making employee contributions out of your post-tax income.
+To help reduce the impact FBT may have on your salary or assessable income, the ATO says you can reduce the total fringe benefits amount by making employee contributions out of your post-tax income.
 For example, you could use your post-tax income to pay for some of the running costs of the car (such as fuel), and these costs would then be excluded from the total fringe benefit amount your employer is required to report.

-By using your own post-tax contributions to reduce your total fringe benefits amount you can also help to lower the amount of FBT your employer is required to pay or potentially eliminate it all together.
+By using your own post-tax contributions to reduce your total fringe benefits amount, you can potentially lower the amount of FBT your employer is required to pay, or even eliminate it all together.

 Pros and cons of a novated lease

 There are some pros and cons of a novated lease.
 While you may get tax benefits, be able to simplify your car payments and can consider upgrading your car, you don’t own the car with a novated lease.
 There can be a residual value to pay out after the lease term; plus, there may be administration costs and higher interest rates applied.
 If you are considering a novated lease for a car, keep in mind that you may also be liable for paying for the car if you lose or change your job.

 According to the ATO, novated lease repayments made through your pre-tax salary could reduce your taxable income.
 You can also avoid paying GST on the purchase price of the vehicle (which is factored into your lease repayments) when you’re not buying it.